Where did we get our pictures?

 This is a Paragraph 1 with a 19px font size.
 We used this for the in-body navigation for pages such as Sacraments, Liturgical Ministers, etc. We wanted that to be larger than Paragraph 1, but not bold.

 The font used throughout the site is Signika.
 It's a clean, professional, unobtrusive font which is easy to read and does not call attention to itself.
+NOTE: Amy changed the font to Jura which is harder to read, especially on smartphones.

 ABOUT NON-BREAKING DASH AND NON-BREAKING SPACE: